TUDelft-MUDE/book/book/numerical_methods_for_PDEs/intro_to_pdes.md

 For these reasons, we shall focus on the numerical solution of the diffusion equation (Section {ref}`diffusion`), the advection equation (Section {ref}`advection`) and the advection-diffusion equation (Section {ref}`advdif`).
 Though elliptic equations are very important in the field of computational fluid dynamics (CFD) and in structural mechanics, they will not dealt with here.
-Discussion on the numerical solution of elliptic equations can be found in Chapter {ref}`finite_element_method`.
+Discussion on the numerical solution of elliptic equations can be found in Chapter {ref}`Finite Element Method <finite_element_method>`.